-Indicator Title % Overall customer and stakeholder satisfaction
+Indicator Title % Overall customer and stakeholder satisfa action

-Definition Measurement and monitoring of custome Measurement and monitoring of customer / citizen satisfaction
+Definition Measurement and monitoring of customer / citizen satisfaction

 Source of data A service provider would be commissioned to conduct computer assisted telephonic Interviews (CATI); computer assisted personal interviews (CAPI) with CIPC stakeholders; and online self-completion questionnaires with both CIPC customers and stakeholders.
 The primary and secondary data gathering, feeding into the formulation of survey findings.

-Method of calculation/ Assessment Customer satisfaction is measured agains satisfaction based on each attribute.
-In do Stakeholders' overall satisfaction with the between the actual score and the ideal so the actual performance matched the exp Stakeholders. etermining Customers' and e CIPC, a benchmark is conducted core, to establish the extent to which
+Method of calculation/ Assessment Customer satisfaction is measured against 6 a based on each attribute.
+In determining Custa with the CIPC, a benchmark is conducted bet to establish the extent to which the actual per Customers and Stakeholders. omers' and Stakeholders' overallsatisfactior ween the actual score and the ideal score,

-Overall Sa ntisfaction
+Overall Sa atisfaction

 Image and Reputation

-Service Excellence
+Service I Excellence

 Leadership and Vision

-d Processes
+Systems and Processes

-nication
+Commu inication

-Communication I ation Media
+Communic ation Media

-assessed.
-Areas highlighted in Dark Greareas highlighted in Light Green is asses ainst which each driver of satisfaction is een have been assessed as 'exemplary', sed as 'met', areas highlighted in Amber s highlighted in Red is assessed as 'not
+The table below indicates the scale against Areas highlighted in Dark Green have been Light Green is assessed as 'met', areas highli and areas highlighted in Red is assessed as ' assessed as 'exemplary', areas highlighted i ighted in Amber is assessed as 'partially met

-Rating Scale

 80%-100% Exemplary

 66%-79% Met

-33%-65% Partially Met Not Met
+33%-65% Partially Met

-070-3270 INOL INIEL
+0%-32% Not Met

-The 8 attributes are then aggregated to make up the overall customer experience or satisfaction score.
-Means of Service provider provides the survey comprehensive data collected, including Verification analysis, calculations, findings and recommendations - the final report is verified and approved by the CIPC Assumptions An overall satisfaction rating of 80% means the CIPC customer satisfaction efforts are exemplary.
+The 8 attributes are then aggregated to make satisfaction score. e up the overall customer experience or

+Means of Verification Service provider provides the survey compre- calculations, findings and recommendations - the CIPC

+Indicator Title % Overall customer and stakeholder satisfaction Assumptions An overall satisfaction rating of 80% means the CIPC customer satisfaction efforts are exemplary.
 The CIPC would be achieving an actual satisfaction rating higher than the minimum rating that Customers and External Stakeholders would be willing to accept.
 Data from previous surveys, relays the minimum and ideal ratings overall of 66% and 88%, respectively.
 This indicates that at 80%, the rating would be exemplary, however, there would still be room for the CIPC to improve in order to reach the ideal satisfaction rating.
-Disaggregation of Target for Women: N/A Beneficiaries Target for Youth: N/A (where Target for People with Disabilities: N/A applicable) Spatial Reflect on contribution to spatial transformation priorities: N/A Transformation (where applicable) Reflect on the spatial impact area: N/A Calculation type Cumulative (Year - End) X Cumulative (Year to date) Non-cumulative Reporting cycle Annually Desired performance Achievement of an Exemplary customer satisfaction rating Indicator Senior Manager Strategic Communications: Charmaine Motloung responsibility
+Disaggregation of Target for Women: N/A Beneficiaries Target for Youth: N/A (where Target for People with Disabilities: N/A applicable) Spatial Reflect on contribution to spatial transformation priorities: N/A Transformation Reflect on the spatial impact area: N/A (where applicable) Calculation type Cumulative (Year - End) x Cumulative (Year to date) Non-cumulative Reporting cycle • Annually Desired performance Achievement of an Exemplary customer satisfaction rating Indicator Senior Manager Strategic Communications: Charmaine Motloung responsibility